Identity theft

 Chief Technology Officer of security at Microsoft, said, "Interested in credit card theft?
 There's an app for that."
 This statement summed up the ease with which these hackers are accessing all kinds of information online.
 The new program for infecting users' computers was called Zeus, and the program is so hacker-friendly that even an inexperienced hacker can operate it.
 Although the hacking program is easy to use, that fact does not diminish the devastating effects that Zeus (or other software like Zeus) can do on a computer and the user.
 For example, programs like Zeus can steal credit card information, important documents, and even documents necessary for homeland security.
-If a hacker were to gain this information, it would mean identity theft or even a possible terrorist attack.
-The ITAC says that about 15 million Americans had their identity stolen in 2012.
+If a hacker were to gain this information, it would mean nationwide identity theft or even a possible terrorist attack.
+The ITAC said that about 15 million Americans had their identity stolen in 2012.

 Types

 Sources such as the Non-profit Identity Theft Resource Center sub-divide identity theft into five categories: